 If an application contravenes any of these requirements then make sure to demonstrate this in your response and quote the relevant section in your representation to the local planning authority.
 After assessing proposals against legislative requirements you must measure it against planning policy.
 In 2012 the Government introduced a new planning policy regime called the National Planning Policy Framework 2012 (NPPF).
 The objective of this policy framework is sustainability: meeting the needs of the present without compromising the ability of future generations to meet their own needs.
-The policy was updated in July 2018.

-Section 16 of the NPPF deals with 'Conserving and Enhancing the Historic Environment' and provides us with the relevant policy against which to measure proposals which affect heritage assets.
+Section 12 of the NPPF deals with 'Conserving and Enhancing the Historic Environment' and provides us with the relevant policy against which to measure proposals which affect heritage assets.
 It requires applicants to: